sheerun/blog/_posts/2014-03-21-how-i-boosted-my-vim-productivity.markdown

 ---
 layout: page
-title: How I skyrocketed my Vim productivity
+title: How I boosted my Vim productivity
 ---

 ## Space is your Leader